jazzari/todoapp/README.md

 SHOW - shows a particular object saved in the database Display the object using the instance variable

+INDEX - shows all the objects in the database

 FLASH (show "temporary" messages to the user)